 Since I don’t own yellow clothing I focused on the red, white, and blue aspect of it.
 Hence the red jacket, the blue and white striped shirt, the denim skirt, and my new Vince Camuto wedges with that are both black and blue!
 Of course, I tossed on my yellow bracelet so I didn’t leave the yellow out completely.

-Also, these are my new Vince Camuto’s that I purchased at the Fashion Outlets of Chicago.
+Also, these are my new Vince Camuto’s that I purchased at the Bad reaction to zoloft.
 Unfortunately, the downside to shopping at outlets is that you usually can’t find any of the items you purchased online.
 Which means that if you want to buy these shoes you’re going to have to find your own Vince Camuto outlet in person.
 Or you could go buy these

 which are currently on sale for under $40 and are SO CUTE!
 In fact, I think I will be purchasing these myself.

 So, other than more shoe shopping I’ll be spending my weekend taking a free personal training class I won by participating in a Nike Chicago program, having a sleepover with some friends, and then doing the bike leg of a triathlon relay on Sunday.
 Oh, and attending my running club’s summer picnic.
 Anyone else think I’ll need a weekend to recover from my weekend?

 for $21 w/code SUNSHINE) | Shirt – Gap (similar